LEARNAcademy/syllabus/postgresql/queries.md

 ````

 ### WITH
-The `WITH` clause allows a developer to create subqueries. `WITH` allows us to define a `SELECT` statement and give it an alias.
-Then we can make a query from that alias.
+The `WITH` clause allows a developer to create a **subquery**, which is a query embedded within another query.
+The subquery is created by defining a `SELECT` statement with an alias.
+The results of a subquery are used by referencing the alias in the main query.

-Here we create a subquery called `populated_countries` that eliminates any countries that have a population of 0 and a gnp of 0.
-Then, we can use the alias `populated_countries` to look for the 10 countries that have the lowest gnp.
+In this example, we create an alias called `populated_countries` for the subquery that eliminates any countries that have a population of 0 and a gnp of 0.
+Next, we query the alias `populated_countries` to extract 10 countries that have the lowest gnp.
 ``` sql
 WITH populated_countries AS (
 	SELECT name, population, gnp